 reducing clinical trails failures

-Using expertise in data science, linked data, cheminformatics, AI & machine learning, we are pioneering new ways to accelerate drug discovery, including making better decisions earlier, avoiding expensive failures in clinical trails, and finding the right treatments for the right patients.
-We developed Chem2Bio2RDF, the first large scale semantic linked data repository for drug discovery, novel link prediction and data mining algorithms for finding hidden insights in large heterogeneous data networks, and in our 2012 Drug Discovery Today paper laid out a strategy for using semantic technologies and data science to avoid some of the perils of single-target drug discovery.
-Current projects include using knowledge networks to encode computable networks for multi-mechanism complex diseases, integrating patient medical records with molecular data for targeted therapies, drug repurposing using massive linked data networks, and accelerating drug discovery with automated synthesis and machine learning.
+We are pioneering new ways to accelerate drug discovery, including making better decisions earlier, avoiding expensive failures in clinical trails, and finding the right treatments for the right patients.
+We developed Chem2Bio2RDF, the first large scale semantic linked data repository for preclinical drug discovery, novel link prediction and data mining algorithms for finding hidden insights in large heterogeneous data networks, and in our 2012 Drug Discovery Today paper laid out a strategy for using semantic technologies and data science to avoid some of the perils of single-target drug discovery.
+Current projects include researching knowledge networks that encode computable networks for multi-mechanism complex diseases, integrating patient medical records with molecular data to help identify potential targeted therapies, and accelerating drug discovery with automated synthesis and machine learning.
 We are thankful to NIH NCATS, Indiana CTSI, the OpenPHACTS foundation, Eli Lilly, and Pfizer for funding of this work.
-Some of this work is being applied commercially in our company Data2Discovery Inc.
+Applications in this area are being commercialized in our company Data2Discovery Inc.

 Emergency Response & Management